Timesheet Validator - Validation Rules

 Business Logic:

 5.5-day employees are expected to work Saturdays (typically 4 hours).
-Partial hours without valid leave explanation require justification.
+Partial hours without a valid leave explanation require justification.
+Leave detection scans upCombined (Col G + Col H) — same mechanism as Rule 2.

 Example: